7 dance fitness workouts to try

 6. Best for strength: Barre

 What is it?
-If the idea of taking a ballet class gives you flashbacks of five-year-old you enduring scary-tight buns and strict teachers – but you do secretly want to nail a pirouette again – enrol in a barre trial class and make some new memories (and muscles).
-With ballet-inspired postures and equipment, the classes focus on combining isometric (holding still) strength training with high reps of small-range movements.
-Handheld weights and resistance bands take this up a notch!
+If the thought of taking a ballet class brings back memories of tight buns and strict teachers from your childhood, but you secretly want to perfect a pirouette again, try a barre class.
+These classes use ballet-inspired postures and equipment, focusing on combining isometric strength training (holding still) with high reps of small-range movements.
+Handheld weights and resistance bands add an extra challenge!

 You’ll need: Tights, extra-grip socks, hand-held weights, and a gym mat.